-The first step in this projection process used 2013 as the base year to establish existing conditions.
+The first step in this projection process used 2013 as the Base Year to establish existing conditions.
 This also included new projects that already have funding committed through the BMCMPO and would be implemented within a near-term basis.
-The range of data employment and household characteristics previously discussed plus mode choice, traffic counts, and land use for Monroe County was used to establish base year conditions.
-Once these conditions were vetted or validated, this data was then used to project future trip generation.

-The future projections are one aspect used to help identify network needs to the year 2040.
-Public input, fiscal constraints, and performance measures are other aspects considered in the MTP.
-Transform 2040 is taking a new approach than prior plans as the focus is directed more to performance measures and scenarios rather than specific projects.
+The range of data employment and household characteristics previously discussed plus mode choice, traffic counts, and land use for Monroe County were used to establish base year conditions.
+Once these conditions were vetted or validated, these data were then used to project future trip generation.
+This future projection is one aspect used to identify network needs to the year 2040.
+Public input, fiscal constraints, and federal transportation performance measures are other aspects considered in the MTP.
+Transform 2040 takes a new approach than prior plans with a focus directed toward performance measures and scenarios rather than specific projects.
 More information is available in Appendix D regarding the travel demand model on base year conditions and projections.

-Fundamental to help understand future needs is an exercise on the assessment process of existing infrastructure (including programmed improvement projects) the ability to reasonably accommodate future travel demands.
-In the past, typical approaches tend to identify projects that generally fall under "capacity expansion" actions, such as adding through lanes to existing roadways, constructing new roadways, or adding interchanges in order to accommodate future needs.
+Fundamental understanding future transportation system needs is an exercise on the assessment process of existing infrastructure (including programmed improvement projects) the ability to reasonably accommodate future travel demands.
+In the past, typical approaches tended to identify projects that generally fall under "capacity expansion" actions, such as adding through lanes to existing roadways, constructing new roadways, or adding interchanges in order to accommodate future needs.
 While this approach can help to determine if any significant capacity deficiencies exist within the network, it is often silent on the role that centralized land use policies play, the role "capacity preservation" can offer, or the role that other performance measures, such as safety provide in addressing future needs.
 These actions are important to assess as they often cost less and take less time to implement when compared to "capacity expansion" actions and is the primary focus of this Plan.
 Actions that can accomplish addressing future need include: